 - To create an official record stating that your company is in compliance.

-What Areas of Your Business Might Necessitate a Compliance Review?
+What Areas of Your Business Need a Compliance Review?

 Before starting your official compliance audit or review, make sure you know all the areas you need to take one last glance at to finish the year.